Skip to content

 Loss & Training

-• Contrastive Alignment Loss: In-batch contrastive learning maximizes cosine similarity between correct query–target pairs.
+• Contrastive Alignment Loss: In-batch contrastive learning to maximize cosine similarity of correct query-target pairs.

 Key Experimental Results